ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ca.md

 updated: 2023-06-22
 ---

 **Last updated 22nd June 2023**

 ## Objective

-Your domain name is currently filed with a **registrar** and you want to transfer it to OVHcloud?
+Your domain name is currently managed by another **registrar** and you want to move it to OVHcloud?
 You can do this by following a transfer procedure.

-By transferring your domain name, you will change your **registrar** for it.
+By transferring your domain name, you will its **registrar**.
 You can transfer your domain name to OVHcloud by creating an order.
-This process usually takes between one and ten days.
+The transfer process usually takes between one and ten days.

 **This guide explains how to transfer a generic domain name to OVHcloud.**